ZXShady/proposals/ufcs.md

 The proposal utilizes the existing grammar for postfix-expression but defines a new semantic path for previously invalid syntax to enable calling free functions as member functions.

-Semantics

-For a call expression of the form x.ns::f(args):
+For a call expression of the form `x.ns::f(args)`: Note the namespace cannot be omitted even if the current scope is the same namespace.

 1. Qualified Lookup Only: The compiler performs a qualified lookup only for a function name `f` in the namespace `ns`.
 It does not perform any lookup for a member of `x` named `f`.
 2. Transformation: If a function ns::f is found, the expression is transformed into a function call with the object x prepended to the argument list: ns::f(x, args).
 Overload resolution is performed on this new call expression.